ironcove/invoiceninja.github.io/source/en/recurring-invoices.md

 # Recurring Invoices

 Recurring invoices are a convenient way to automate the process of billing a client on a regular schedule.
 You can set a recurring invoice to be generated automatically at a specific interval and sent to your client via email.
 This feature is useful for businesses that have regular clients and bill them on a regular schedule, such as monthly or annually.
 It saves time and effort by automating the invoice creation process.
+DO NOT FORGET TO HIT START, to turn ON the Recurring Invoice.

 <video width="100%" controls>
   <source src="/assets/videos/recurring_invoices/create_recurring_invoice_v5.mp4" type="video/mp4">